karma-runner/karma/docs/config/05-coverage.md

 If you include these files there can occur side effects like the following,

-* a part of the code coverage report will be output in the installation directory of karma.
+* a part of the code coverage report will be output in the installation directory of Karma.
 * the code coverage rate is reduced unfairly.

 ## Reporter